cgrand/seqexp/README.md

 top-level-vm-state = (prioritized) map of thread-id to register-bank
 ```

-Despite the above definitions _the state space is still bounded_ because the nesting depth is bounded by construction (pathological code exists but can't be produced by a regex/seqexp).
+Despite the above definitions _the state space is still bounded_ because the nesting depth is bounded by construction (pathological code exists but can't be produced by a regex/seqexp) so the complexity is still linear with the size of the input.

-Two new opcodes are added: `NLA` and `ACCEPT`.
+One new opcode is added: `NLA`.

 `NLA addr` spawns thread `[(inc pc) #{}]` in the nested VM while the current VM jumps at `addr`.

-`ACCEPT true` jumps at the end of the program.

-`ACCEPT false` (unused) kills the current thread.

 The nested VM is used to perform _negative_ lookahead: if it reaches an accept state (PC at the end of the program and empty nested VM state) then the current thread is killed.